CapSnCrunch/capsncrunch/README.md

 - Creating a glyph-builder tool for typing Maya glyphs

 ## What I'm currently learning
-- Reading <em>Mastering Regular Expressions</em> by Jeffrey Friedl
+- Reading <em>Algorithms to Live By</em> by Brian Christian and Tom Griffiths
-- Learning AWS (studying for Cloud Practitioner)
+- Learning AWS (studying for Solutions Architect)